-The openEO API defines a language how clients communicate to back-ends in order to analyze large Earth observation datasets.
+The openEO API defines a language for how clients communicate to back-ends in order to analyze large Earth observation datasets.
 The API will be implemented by drivers for specific back-ends.
 Some first architecture considerations are listed below.

 - The openEO API is a contract between clients and back-ends that describes the communication only